 Improved reaction time

 Side Effects of Prolonged Adderall Use

 Long-term, unprescribed Adderall abuse can cause lasting effects and irreversible damage.
+Adderall side effects in females are the same as Adderall side effects in men.
 Such side effects include:

 Heart arrhythmia (irregular heartbeat)

 According to the U.S. National Institutes National Library of Medicine, The majority of misuse of prescription stimulants has focused on undergraduate college students.
 The nonprescription use of stimulants has increased in this population, to the extent that the misuse of prescription stimulants is second only to marijuana as the most common form of illicit drug use among college students.

 Adderall Addiction Treatment

 Adderall is highly addictive and life-threatening when abused; therefore, it is extremely important to seek help immediately if you or a loved one is struggling with this addiction or Adderall symptoms.
 At Asheville Recovery Center, treatment specialists utilize a 12-step program and practice holistic rehabilitation.